goblindegook/littlefoot/README.md

 ### `footnoteSelector`

 The element that contains the footnote content.
-This element will be hidden and given a `footnote-print-only` class once littlefoot has finished with it.
+This element will be hidden and given a `littlefoot--print` class once littlefoot has finished with it.

 Default: `'li'`